c2d7fa/jonasforth/README.md

 Literals are handled in a special way.
 There is a word in Forth, called LIT, implemented in assembly.
-When executed, this word looks at the next Forth instruction (i.e. the value of ESI), and places that on the stack as a literal, and then manipulates ESI to skip over the literal value.
+When executed, this word looks at the next Forth instruction (i.e. the value of RSI), and places that on the stack as a literal, and then manipulates RSI to skip over the literal value.

+When compiling a word, we need to handle the input specially such that literals are compiled as `LIT x`.

 ## Built-in variables